MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 04/18/2024
+ms.date: 04/29/2024
 ROBOTS: NOINDEX, NOFOLLOW
 ---

-# Integrate Viva Glint into Viva Insights
+# Integrate Viva Glint into Viva Insights (preview)

 HR analysts and other leaders can bring Viva Glint survey scores into Viva Insights to integrate how people feel (Glint) with how people work (Insights).
 Connect Copilot usage metrics to uncover insightful information about employee sentiments by sending survey results from Viva Glint to Viva Insights Power BI.